aboulle/DxTools/README.md

 and a Python 3.5 environment with `conda create -n py35 python=3.5 anaconda`.
 Switch from one to another with `activate py27` and `activate py35`.

+## Usage
+Download DxTools and uncompress the archive to your hard drive.
+In a command-line window, move to the DxTools folder and run the program with `python dxtools.py` (Windows) or `python3 dxtools.py` (Linux).
+The typical workflow with DxTools is the following:
+- Open data from the "File" menu (uxd or brml format)
+- Select the experiment type from the tab bar (see below)
+- Select data processing and data analysis options (see below)
+- Process data
+The processed data files are automatically saved to your hard drive in the same folder as the input data.
+The figures can be saved from the interface.

 ## Features
 DxTools automates data formating for most major laboratory XRD experiments: